 I attended one of the first Gay Pride celebrations in Toronto.

 The ‘parade’ was held on the running track at U of T campus in downtown Toronto.
-People gathered in the centre of the track and at some point those that came to watch spread out to the perimeter, and those in the parade walked around the track two to three times.
+People gathered in the Centre of the track and at some point those that came to watch spread out to the perimeter, and those in the parade walked around the track two to three times.

-Afterwards, several people dispersed, but some lingered and shared picnic fare.
+After the parade several people dispersed, but some lingered and shared picnic fare.

 Overall it was a quiet, peaceful, empowering and poignant affair that I am so grateful to have experienced and will always cherish.